prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

 | 23              | 28     |

--- Q8: Join relevant tables to find the category-wise distribution of pizzas.
+-- Q8: Join relevant tables to find the category-wise distribution of pizzas?.
 ````sql
 Select  category,COUNT(name) as count_of_names
 from pizza_types